 The Health and Safety (First Aid) Regulations 1981 require all employers to make arrangements to ensure their employees receive immediate attention if they are injured or taken ill at work.
 This includes carrying out a risk assessment, appointing a suitable amount of first aiders and providing appropriate first aid training.
 However, having the correct first aid provision in the workplace is not just a legal requirement, it is incredibly important for the safety of all members of staff!

-The QA Level 3 Award in First Aid at Work (RQF) qualification is specifically designed for individuals who wish to act as a first aider in their workplace.
-Successful candidates will learn how to manage a range of injuries and illnesses that could occur at work and will be equipped with the essential skills needed to give safe, prompt and effective first aid in emergency situations.
+The QA Level 3 Award in Emergency First Aid at Work (RQF) qualification is designed for individuals who wish to act as an emergency first aider in their workplace.
+Upon successful completion of this qualification, candidates will be equipped with the essential skills needed to give safe, prompt and effective first aid in emergency situations.

-Over a 3 day period, Learners will develop the skills and knowledge needed to deal with a range of first aid situations, including:
+During this 1 day course, Learners will develop the skills and knowledge needed to deal with a range of emergency first aid situations, including: